uhasker/getting-things-done-in-next-js/src/chapter6/05-events.md

 However, the `currentTarget` would be the parent `<div>` because that was the element to which we attached the event handler.

-You can verify this yorself.
+You can verify this yourself.
 If you click the `child` button, you will see that `event.target` refers to the child `<button>` while `event.currentTarget` refers to the parent `<div>`.

 It's also important to note that the value of `event.currentTarget` is only available while the event is being handled.